A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Analysis and Optimization

 \section{Analysis and Optimization}

 We first outline the assumptions used for the proofs (Sec. \ref{sec:IV-A}), then we provide the convergence analysis of {\tt SD-GT} under non-convex, weakly-convex, and strongly-convex ML loss functions, without making any assumptions on data heterogeneity (Sec. \ref{sec:IV-B}).
-Then, we provide a proof sketch of the theorems (Sec. \ref{sec:IV-C}), and compare the non-convex convergence rate with multiple existing works (Sec. \ref{sec:IV-D}).
+Then, we provide a proof sketch of the theorems (Sec. \ref{sec:IV-C}).
 Finally, we derive a co-optimization algorithm that considers the trade-off between communication cost and performance (Sec. \ref{sec:IV-E}).

 Note that we defer the full proofs of all theorems, corollaries, and lemmas to the supplemental material.